About the Author

 The GIS story - proving politicians need monitoring

-Before 2020, many of these seniors worked, unaware of a hidden GIS clawback rate as high as 76%.
+Before 2020,roughly half of these seniors worked, unaware of a hidden GIS clawback rate as high as 76%.
 This means a 65-year-old woman (2/3 of low-income seniors are women) could be grossing, for example, $16 per hour but unknowingly netting less than $4 per hour.
-Her GIS payments were being reduced by more than $12 per hour for each hour she worked.
+Her GIS grant was being reduced by more than $12 per hour for each hour she worked.

 CARP, the Canadian Association of Retired People, has 330,000 members and is the most prominent seniors’ organization in Canada.
-After receiving repeated pleas from me in 2018, CARP’s two Vice-Presidents of Advocacy finally took notice.
-To illustrate the complexity of the GIS website, Vice-President Wanda Morris, a certified accountant, had to contact me to determine how I arrived at a 76% GIS clawback.
+After receiving repeated pleas from Ross in 2018, CARP’s two Vice-Presidents of Advocacy finally took notice.
+To illustrate the complexity of the GIS website, Vice-President Wanda Morris, a certified accountant, had to contact Ross to determine how he arrived at a 76% GIS clawback.
 (What chance does a low-income senior have in understanding how the GIS works if a certified accountant needs help determining the clawback rate?)
-I explained how the tables worked and she agreed.
+He explained how the tables worked and she agreed.

 As a result, CARP’s advocates for seniors, as shown in their FACES program, asked Finance Minister Morneau to substantially reduce this unjust GIS clawback rate.